cmann50/mcp-chrome-google-search/docs/google-search-spec.md

 }
 ```

-Note: The query parameter and date portions in custom date ranges require URL encoding.
+Note: The query_text parameter and date portions in custom date ranges require URL encoding.